AI-generated

 Primary Holding

-A contract between a corporation and one of its directors or officers is voidable at the option of the corporation unless: (1) the director's presence was not necessary to constitute a quorum; (2) the director's vote was not necessary for approval; (3) the contract is fair and reasonable under the circumstances; and (4) in the case of an officer, the contract has been previously authorized by the Board.
-If the first two conditions are absent, the contract may be ratified by a vote of stockholders representing at least two-thirds of the outstanding capital stock with full disclosure of the adverse interest.
-General rules on apparent authority of corporate presidents do not apply when the officer is dealing with an insider/director; instead, strict fiduciary duties and the specific requirements for self-dealing contracts apply.
+A contract between a corporation and one of its own directors is voidable at the option of the corporation unless it is proven to be fair and reasonable under the circumstances and has been ratified by a vote of the stockholders representing at least two-thirds of the outstanding capital stock, with full disclosure of the director's adverse interest.

 Background